 "An astonishing debut, Nathan McClain’s Scale is a fierce and unflinching look at the bonds between father and son.
 From Superman’s Fortress of Solitude to Edward Hopper’s Nighthawks, at koi ponds and outside Eden, these poems search for answers to the question 'how do we reckon with the past?'
 Witty, tender, and full of fire, here is a collection from a powerful, assured new voice."
 (Provided by publisher.)

-Nathan McClain is a visiting assistant professor of creative writing and African American literary arts at Hampshire.
+Nathan McClain is assistant professor of creative writing and African American literary arts at Hampshire.